-Abrahamsson, P., Salo, O., Ronkainen, J., & Warsta, J. (2002).
-Agile Software Development Methods: Review and Analysis.
-VTT Publications 478 adaptive software development process.
-Concurrently and independently the same methods were developed and deployed by the New York Telephone Company's Systems Development Center under the direction of Dan Gielan.
-Also in the early 1970s, the concepts of Evolutionary Project Management (EVO), which has evolved into Competitive Engineering, got their start.
-These were followed with the so-called lightweight agile software development methods which evolved in the mid-1990s as the carminative reaction against the waterfall-oriented methods, which were characterized by their critics as being heavily regulated, regimented, micromanaged, and having overly incremental approaches to development.
-Proponents of these newer, lightweight agile methods contend that they are returning to development practices that were present early in the history of software development.
-Compared to traditional software engineering, agile development is mainly targeted at complex systems and projects with dynamic, "undeterministic", and non-linear characteristics, where accurate estimates, stable plans, and predictions are often hard to get in early stages, and big up-front designs and arrangements will probably cause a lot of waste, i.e. not economically sound.
-These basic arguments and precious industry experiences learned from years of successes and failures have helped shape agile's flavour of adaptive, iterative, and evolutionary development.
+Although the basic "agile" term comes from the Latin word agilis and means to drive, do, and see.
+The basic meaning of agile is to move quickly, lightly, and easily.
+In the 1930s, the automobile industry introduced the first agile concepts through the introduction of optimization concepts and work splitting.
+Further, agile concepts have been applied within the lean manufacturing/lean consumption paradigms.
+With Agile's growing popularity, other industry segments started realizing that agile principles are not limited to any specific industry segment or functional group.
+Most relevant to this discussion, over the past decade the software industry has successfully adopted agile principles, and Agile has become a popular software project and product development methodology.
+Agile methods and practices can be traced back to the incremental software development methods as far back as 1957 before falling out of favor for the heavyweight waterfall method.
+More recently, the agile movement began to come back when, in 1974, a paper by E. A. Edmonds introduced an adaptive software development process.
+Concurrently and independently, the same methods were developed and deployed by the New York Telephone Company's Systems Development Center under the direction of Dan Gielan.
+Also in the early 1970s, the concepts of Evolutionary Project Management (EPM), which has evolved into Competitive Engineering, got their start.
+These were followed with the so-called lightweight agile software development methods, which evolved in the mid-1990s as the carminative reaction against the waterfall-oriented methods, which were characterized by their critics as being heavily regulated, regimented, and micromanaged, and having overly incremental approaches to development.
+Proponents of these newer, lightweight agile methods contend that they are returning to development practices, which were present early in the history of software development.
+4 Compared to traditional software engineering, agile development is mainly targeted at complex systems and projects with dynamic, "undeterministic", and nonlinear characteristics, in which accurate estimates, stable plans, and predictions are often hard to get in early stages, and big upfront designs and arrangements will probably cause a lot of waste, that is, not economically sound.
+These basic arguments and precious industry experiences learned from years of successes and failures have helped shape agile's flavor of adaptive, iterative, and evolutionary development.